google/wuffs/doc/spec/rac-spec.md

 The third example demonstrates concatenating two RAC files: the two examples above.
 The decompressed form of the resultant RAC file is the concatenation of the two decompressed forms: "One sheep.\nTwo sheep.\nThree sheep.\nMore!\n".
+Its 41 decompressed bytes consists of the "sheep" RAC file's 35 bytes and then the "more" RAC file's 6 bytes.
+In hexadecimal, `0x29 = 0x23 + 0x06`, and the `0x29` and `0x23` numbers can be seen in the compressed form's bytes.

 The compressed form (what's shown in `hexdump -C` format below) is the concatenation of the two compressed forms, plus a new root node (64 bytes